This healthy Cowboy Caviar is a colorful, fresh, low carb snack or summer picnic dip!

 The best part of this recipe is that it's loaded with veggies - remember that thing I have about not eating enough veggies?!
 Well, this recipe helps to solve that problem!!
 It's also a great make ahead recipe, though it's so quick and easy that it's ready in less than 30 minutes.

-Let’s talk about the avocados for a minute.
+- Avocado: Let's talk about the avocados for a minute.
 If you are going to add them, do it at the last minute, right before serving, and only add them to the potion in the serving bowl.
-You don’t want them to get all brown and squishy in the leftover dip.
-Then just add some more when you are refilling the bowl, or eating the leftovers!!
+You don't want them to get all brown and squishy in the leftover dip.
+Then just add more when you are refilling the bowl or eating the leftovers!!

 - 1 15 oz can black beans, drained and rinsed